Gulfstream G400/G500/G600: Systems

-Electric and hydraulic systems are from the G650, as the digital air data computers, secondary power distribution with electronics, cabin acoustical treatment, primary avionics, satcom, improved cabin management system and digital fly-by-wire system.
+Electric and hydraulic systems are from the G650, as well as the digital air data computers, secondary power distribution with electronics, cabin acoustical treatment, primary avionics, satcom, and improved cabin management system.
+The digital fly-by-wire system is similar except for new active control sidesticks and dual channel remote electronic units which replace single channel units from G650.
 The oxygen, cabin pressurization, landing gear control, aircraft health and trend monitoring systems are adapted from the G650.
 The auxiliary power unit is a Honeywell HTG400G.